Localizing multipartite entanglement with local and global measurements: Bounds via measure concentration

 It is worth noting how the concentration of the MEA for the $N_B$-tangle is dependent on the optimal measurement basis.
 For any orthonormal basis $\beta$ of $\mathcal{H}_A$, let $\overline{\tau}_\beta(|\Psi\rangle)$ denote the value of the $N_B$-tangle averaged over the ensemble produced by a projective measurement of $\beta$ performed on $|\Psi\rangle$ over $A$.
 For a fixed measurement basis $\beta$, the average entanglement $\overline{\tau}_\beta$ concentrates near zero for large system sizes.
 In particular, for any $\varepsilon, \delta >0$, we have

 if $d_A$ and $d_B$ are sufficiently large (for details, see end of appendix~\ref{app:concentration-results}).
-Thus, the fact that the values of $L_{\rm global}^\tau$ cluster near one when $d_A \gg d_B$ relies on an understanding of how the average value of the $N_B$-tangle behaves for the optimal measurement basis.
+Thus, the fact that the values of $\mathcal{A}^\tau$ cluster near one when $d_A \gg d_B$ relies on an understanding of how the average value of the $N_B$-tangle behaves for the optimal measurement basis.
 For this purpose, we used Theorem~\ref{Th:n-tangle-upper-bound} in our proof of Theorem~\ref{Th:EoA-concentration}.

-At the same time, the fact that the values of $\overline{C}_\beta$ concentrate near one for $s = B$ may be seen as a result of the fact that the values of the concentratable entanglement itself cluster near one for typical states in $\mathcal{H}_B$ under the same conditions~\cite{Schatzki2024}.
+At the same time, the fact that the values of $\overline{C_{\rm GME, \beta}}$ and $\overline{C}_\beta$ concentrate near one for multi-qubit systems and $s = B$, respectively, may be seen as a result of the fact that the values of the GME-concurrence and concentratable entanglement themselves cluster near one for typical states in $\mathcal{H}_B$ under the same conditions~\cite{Schatzki2024}.
 In other words, if almost every quantum state in $\mathcal{H}_B$ has near maximal entanglement, then intuitively the projected ensemble produced by almost every state in $\mathcal{H}_A \otimes \mathcal{H}_B$ will have states with near maximal entanglement occuring with high probability.